This documentation shows how to download and use different IoT device SDKs.

 In order to import Countly in Python, use this line in your example py file:

 2nd method: Download using pip, easy Python installer

 If you have pip command installed on your system, you may run the following command.
-This easily installs Countly SDK into your system, so you can directly call it inside your app.
+This easily installs the Countly SDK into your system, so you may directly call it inside your app.

 pip install Raspberry_SDK

-In order to use Countly SDK in your Python app, you can add it like:
+In order to use the Countly SDK in your Python app, you may add it as follows:

 from Raspberry_SDK.Countly import Countly